swiss-seismological-service/hermes/docs/injectionplan.md

 - `plan` a dictionary with the data value for each key.

 ## `multiply`
 A template which dynamically creates the injectionplan.
-The latest injection rate at the time of the forecast is retrieved and multiplied it by a constant factor.
+The latest injection rate at the time of the forecast is retrieved and multiplied by a constant factor.

 ```json
 {